 The Integrated Healthcare Governance Committee meets monthly.
 On behalf of the Board, the committee monitors, reviews and provides assurance on the quality of services provided by the Trust, patient safety, patient experience, workforce, operational performance and on the quality of the Trust's risk management processes and arrangements.

-&lt;sup>1 The membership and terms of reference of the Finance Committee were revised in May 2013
+The membership and terms of reference of the integrated healthcare governance committee were revised in May 2013.